City University of Macau

-The university is ranked 89th place in the "Ranking of Top Universities in Greater China" by Academic Ranking of World Universities (Also known as ShanghaiRanking) in the year of 2020.
-According to the subject ranking of the Academic Ranking of World Universities released in 2022, the City University of Macau was ranked in the range of 51-75 worldwide in the subject hospitality and tourism management.
+The City University of Macau (CityU) is a private university in Taipa, Macau, China.

+The university's predecessor was the Graduate School and Open College of the private University of East Asia established in 1981.
+After the acquisition of the University of East Asia and its Polytechnic College by the Government of Macau in 1988, the Graduate School and Open College remained to be private-owned and merged to form East Asia Open College in 1991.
+The college changed its name to Asia International Open University (Macau) in 1992.
+The institute changed to its current name in 2011.
+The university offers doctorate, master, bachelor's degree programmes, as well as pre-college study courses.

 Campus

 The university was located in a commercial complex called Royal Center Building on Avenida do Dr. Rodrigo Rodrigues.
 In 2015, the university headquarters moved back to the original site of University of Macau.
 The Taipa Campus is located in the heart of the South China Sea, the Pearl River and Macao.
 It is a comprehensive University located on the highest altitude in Macao.

 Degree programmes

-CityU Macau is the cradle of application-oriented and versatile graduates with international visions.
-It currently offers over 40 Chinese-, English- and Portuguese-medium programmes to 8,500+ students through nine faculties:
+CityU Macau offers over 40 Chinese, English and Portuguese-medium programmes to 8,500+ students through nine faculties: